-This guide provides details on enabling recurring payments for subscriptions or other regular payments scenarios by using the API-based integration called Amazon Pay and Login with Amazon, which provides a greater degree of flexibility and customization to meet your payment needs.
+This guide provides details on enabling automatic payments for subscriptions or other regular payments scenarios by using the API-based integration called Amazon Pay and Login with Amazon, which provides a greater degree of flexibility and customization to meet your payment needs.

 Note: The Amazon Pay service has been designed and developed for use within a web browser only.
 Our service cannot be used within a native application (including, without limitation, iOS, Android, RIM, and Windows operating systems).
 Amazon Pay reserves the right to suspend the payment account of any user of our services that has implemented our service within a native application.